nvidia-cosmos/cosmos-rl/docs/quickstart/hf_models_support.rst

 Hugging Face Model Type Support
 ===============================

-Design of HF Model Type in cosmos-rl
+Design of HF Model Type
 ------------------------------------

 The HF Model Type (``HFLLMModel``) in cosmos-rl is designed to provide a generic and flexible interface for integrating HF models into the training and inference pipeline.
 The core implementation is located in ``cosmos_rl/policy/model/hf_llm/__init__.py``, where the ``HFLLMModel`` class acts as a universal wrapper for any model supported by Hugging Face's ``AutoModelForCausalLM``.